RandomThacker/npx-card/README.md

    ```bash
       node card.js
    ```
- - Change the "name" in `package.json`
+ - Change the "name" in `package.json`.
+Make sure it is same as your npm username
  - Change the information according to you in `card.js` file.
  - Make sure you have created an account on <a href="https://www.npmjs.com/">npmjs</a>
  - Login on npm if you are not